Using customer feedback software increases gives you a better understanding of how clients experience your services from beginning to end.

 “Following up increases your chances of a response by 58%.
 In general, sending up to three reminders gets you the best results.”

 They recommend reaching out 3-7 days after the initial invitation.
 The article goes on to state that:

 “If you’re concerned people will get upset for sending them a reminder survey, we’ve found that only 0.5% will actually unsubscribe.”

 There are various moves you can make with sending follow-up requests.
 Most importantly, try to add extra or different value to each follow-up.
 You also will want to switch a few things up with your messaging for each new request.

-For example, you could try a different subject line or use different language in the email.
+For example, you could try a different subject line or wording in the email.
 To reinforce their participation, you can remind them of the reason why these results help improve the services you provide to them.

-Or, maybe you just caught them at the wrong time.
-By following up, you increase the chances of receiving invaluable feedback.
+Maybe you just caught them at the wrong time but by following up, you increase the chances of receiving valuable feedback.

 Your job management software should make a report showing customer satisfaction data.
 This provides a general idea of how happy survey respondents are with your services.